First-Year Learning Communities: Computer Science

 Hometown: Vancouver, British Columbia

-Advice to first-year students: Have fun and enjoy the ride!
+What advice would you give to first-year students?
+Have fun and enjoy the ride!
 Believe in yourself and your capacity to learn, grow and improve.